 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.

-Use Diffused Lighting
+Use Diffused Light

 Choose the Right Bulbs

-Position Light Fixtures Thoughtfully
+Position Lights Thoughtfully

 Conclusion